crockeo/jalapeno/README.md

 # jalapeno

-An excapade into the realm of FRP - trying to design my own FRP network designed around video game development.
+An escapade into the realm of FRP - trying to design my own FRP network designed around video game development.
 It is the spiritual successor to my library [Spice](http://github.com/crockeo/spice).